 We are pleased to offer a work study program for our committed volunteers.
 Tsun che is the Tibetan word for one of the most precious qualities of a spritual teacher: their joy in making great efforts to serve their students in any way possible.
 This program allows participants to deepen their spiritual journey through service and study.
 Each volunteer will have opportunities to serve retreatants, maintain our facilities, and build the karmic seeds to get the most out of your personal study, meditation, and practice.
 To fully experience the benefits of this program, a minimum stay of one calendar month is recommended.
-While we cannot provide a stipend, each volunteer will be assigned a living space (yurts and trailers) and will be offered two meals per day.
-Work hours will average 20 hours per week, with two days per week off.
+While we cannot provide a stipend, each volunteer will be assigned a living space (yurts and trailers).
+Work hours will average 20-25 hours per week, with two days per week off.
 A typical month long program offers group meditation and yoga sessions, as well as ACI courses.

 If you would like more information about the Tsun Che Work-Study Program inquire here.